A college degree is one signal.

 A job seeker should not need a degree to deserve honest scope.

-A job seeker should not need a degree to deserve real remote terms, training details, and a listing that says what the job actually is.
+A job seeker should not need a degree to deserve real remote terms, training details, travel expectations, contract clarity, and a listing that says what the job actually is.

 That is the standard Clasva is building around.